lc00/wiki-experiment/Authentic-Leadership.md

+## Goals for Class

+* Increase your ability to:
+    * Develop awareness of the inner place from which you operate and modify it
+    * Enhance your personal power
+    * Influence others
+    * Create the results that matter the most to you
+    * Learn from your own experience.
+If you don't experience the change, it won't happen.

 * "Safety first" - Allow yourself and others to take risks with a safety net
     * Fear <-- High Performance --> Boredom
     * People need challenge, support, and recognition